HTTP-RPC/Kilo/README.md

     });

 ## Objective-C/Swift Client
 The Objective-C/Swift client library enables iOS applications to consume HTTP-RPC services.
-It is delivered as a modular framework that includes the following types, discussed in more detail below:
+It is delivered as a modular framework that contains a single `WSWebServiceProxy` class, discussed in more detail below.

-* `WSWebServiceProxy` - invocation proxy for HTTP-RPC services
-* `WSAuthentication` - interface for authenticating requests
-* `WSBasicAuthentication` - authentication implementation supporting basic HTTP authentication

 The framework for the Objective-C/Swift client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.